-People who grew up in dysfunctional families or who have suffered trauma have difficulties with boundaries and self-care.
-They struggle to find ways to set boundaries.
-They get stuck, often, in a passive role or as the perpetual caretaker for others.
+If you grew up in a dysfunctional family or have suffered some kind of trauma, then you may have difficulties with boundaries and self-care.
+You may struggle to find ways to set boundaries.
+You might get stuck in a passive role or as the perpetual caretaker for someone you love.

-For many people who start to take care of themselves and begin to set limits, they notice that they feel guilty or selfish.
-This is irrational.
+When you start to take care of yourself and begin to set limits, you might begin to feel guilty or selfish.
+This guilt is irrational.
 Healthy guilt is the result of breaking the law or a moral code.
-Irrational guilt comes from breaking a taboo that probably originated from family expectations or a toxic environment.
+Irrational guilt comes from breaking a personal rule or taboo that probably originated from your family’s expectations or a fear of harsh punishment (or rejection).
 Resist the lie that you are being selfish.
 Replace it with the truth that:

 - I am just taking care of myself.
 This is necessary if I want to be healthy.